VINYL INSTALL KNOWLEDGE BASE

 The digital mockup may not fit perfectly depending on what car you're installing the kit on, so use your best judgement as you go to move pieces around in a way that flows well.
 And have fun with it!

 Be careful!
-Vinyl is very delicate.
-Be super careful when peeling pieces of vinyl off the backing sheet.
-If you are not careful, it will rip.
+Vinyl is delicate.
+Be careful when peeling pieces of vinyl off the backing sheet.
+If you are not careful, it can rip.

 Use one side as a mockup for the other.
 After finishing one side of the car/bike, you can take a picture of it and then horizontally flip the picture in your photo app.
 This will give you a perfect reference of how to install the kit on the other side.